 Students are strongly encouraged to help continue an atmosphere of camaraderie in a supportive environment.
 Healthy competition means students try to inspire each other, emulate what they admire in other students and strive for their personal best while encouraging each other.
 Cutthroat competition is strongly discouraged.
 Professor Cooper’s position as Principal Oboist of the Colorado Symphony means he brings a performance perspective and experience to his teaching.
 Students can see him perform major oboe excerpts in a full-time professional orchestra.
 Nothing requires good reed making more than the weekly routine of being a Principal Oboist and he passes these skills along to his students.
 Having been a first oboist for 35 years, he has a deep understanding of the challenges and opportunities of the classical music business and works with each student on career goals.

-Principal Oboist of the Colorado Symphony and Senior Instructor at the University of Colorado at Boulder, Peter Cooper has taught and performed as soloist with orchestras in Asia, Europe and the United States.
-He previously held positions in the San Francisco Symphony and the Hong Kong Philharmonic.
+Principal Oboist of the Colorado Symphony since 1993 and Senior Instructor of Oboe at the University of Colorado, Peter Cooper has taught and performed as soloist with orchestras in Asia, Europe and the United States.
+He previously held positions in the San Francisco Symphony and Principal Oboist of the Hong Kong Philharmonic Orchestras.